mmzaghlool/hero-spin-nextjs/README.md

 ## Suggested future updates

-1. Filtering the movies that is marked as `Not a marvel movie` based on the watched/blocked ratio with specific number of feedback
+1. Filtering the movies that is marked as `Not a marvel movie` based on the watched/blocked ratio with specific number of feedbacks.